 Children are connected to a number of people through informal family and social networks.
 The stability that is provided to a child by having a lifetime network of supportive adults, and a sense of belonging, creates the foundation for relational and physical permanency.
 Legal permanency can be used to reinforce and strengthen the relational and physical dimensions.
 Refer to Dimensions of permanency.

-Use the Circles of Safety and Support tool to identify the important relationships already in place around children.
+Use the Circles of Safety and Support Tool to identify the important relationships already in place around children.
 When we use this tool with a child and their family, we can gather rich information that we may not have known about.

 The relationship tab in ICMS may hold information about a child or young person’s relationships.
 Use this information and check it with a family or with involved agencies as a start to building knowledge of important family connections.